Implicit parallelism

 In computer science, implicit parallelism is a characteristic of a programming language that allows a compiler or interpreter to automatically exploit the parallelism inherent to the computations expressed by some of the language's constructs.
-A pure implicitly parallel language does not need special directives, operators or functions to enable parallel execution, as opposed to explicit parallelism.
+A pure implicitly parallel language does not need special directives, operators or functions to enable parallel execution, in contrast to explicit parallelism.

-Programming languages with implicit parallelism include Axum, BMDFM, HPF, Id, LabVIEW, MATLAB M-code, NESL, SaC, SISAL, ZPL, and pH.
+Programming languages with implicit parallelism include Axum, Binary Modular Dataflow Machine (BMDFM), High Performance Fortran (HPF), Id, LabVIEW, MATLAB M-code, NESL, Single Assignment C (SAC), Streams and Iteration in a Single Assignment Language (SISAL), Z-level programming language (ZPL), and pH.

 Example

-If a particular problem involves performing the same operation on a group of numbers (such as taking the sine or logarithm of each in turn), a language that provides implicit parallelism might allow the programmer to write the instruction thus:
+If a given problem involves performing the same operation on a group of numbers (such as taking the sine or logarithm of each in turn), a language that provides implicit parallelism might allow writing the instruction thus:

 numbers = [0 1 2 3 4 5 6 7];